caddyserver/website/src/docs/markdown/command-line.md

 `--pidfile` writes the PID to the specified file.

 `--environ` prints out the environment before starting.
 This is the same as the `caddy environ` command, but does not exit after printing.

+`--envfile` loads environment variables from the specified file.

 `--resume` uses the last loaded configuration, overriding the `--config` flag (if present) if a previous config was saved.
 Using this flag guarantees config durability through machine reboots or process restarts.
 It is most useful in [API](/docs/api)-heavy deployments.